The Role of Digitalization Using Software Testing in Airline Industry

 • It brings resources together and aligns corporate objectives across platforms.

-Closing thoughts
+Closing Thoughts

 End-to-end application testing for airline digital apps (including e-commerce, digital platforms, departure control, passenger management, operations, fleet management, and so on) is provided by Cigniti’s Domain Competency Group of 300+ Quality Engineering experts and a dedicated Testing Center of Excellence for Airlines.

-We have deep product experience in SITA, Sabre, Amadeus, IBS Cargo, Navitaire, Navtech, Shares, Mercator, AIMS, & Unisys, and also support external interfaces such as GDS, Timatic, APIS, Payment, Cargo, and Alliance Partners.
+We have deep product experience in SITA, Sabre, Amadeus, IBS Cargo, Navitaire, Navtech, Shares, Mercator, AIMS, & Unisys and also support external interfaces such as GDS, Timatic, APIS, Payment, Cargo, and Alliance Partners.

 Author

-Cigniti is the world’s leading AI & IP-led Digital Assurance and Digital Engineering services company with offices in India, the USA, Canada, the UK, the UAE, Australia, South Africa, the Czech Republic, and Singapore.
-We help companies accelerate their digital transformation journey across various stages of digital adoption and help them achieve market leadership.
+Cigniti Technologies Limited, a Coforge company, is the world’s leading AI & IP-led Digital Assurance and Digital Engineering services provider.
+Headquartered in Hyderabad, India, Cigniti’s 4200+ employees help Fortune 500 & Global 2000 enterprises across 25 countries accelerate their digital transformation journey across various stages of digital adoption and help them achieve market leadership by providing transformation services leveraging IP & platform-led innovation with expertise across multiple verticals and domains.

 Leave a Reply

 Your email address will not be published.
+Required fields are marked *